amills157/tuatha_de/README.md

 ```

  - `report_dir` = Directory folder which contains the the reports or scan result(s) to read.
 If not provided this will default to the 'container_scans' folder in the same root dir
-  - `format` = The scanner tool used - Accepted values are: All, Clair, Dagda, Docker_Scan, Grype,Sysdig, Trivy.
+  - `format` = The scanner tool used - Accepted values are: All, Clair, Dagda, Docker_Scout, Grype,Sysdig, Trivy.
 Defaults to 'all'
   - `image` = The container image file report to use - This will also be the data name used when plotting and the file name for the output, e.g. 'rabbitmq_3_9_13'
   - `container` = The container / application name to use - This will be the central node name used when plotting, e.g. `rabbitmq`
   - `update` = Will use the BOROVO plugin to fix impacted binaries (where possible)